bsodzik/distributed-java-intro/7-JMS-summary-and-project-kickoff/README.md

 - Warehouse
 	- Contains product list
 	- User can change product price only in Warehouse
-	- Warehouse is sending "price change" messages
+	- Is sending "price change" messages
+	- "price change" message is triggered by user manually from Warehouse command line UI
-	- Warehouse is sending list of products as a reply to for "full product list" messages
+	- Is sending "full product list" messages
+	- "full product list" message is triggered by user manually from Warehouse command line UI

-- Point of sale
+- Point Of Sale
 	- Contains product list
 	- Is receiving "price change" messages
-	- Is sending "full product list" messages
-	- Is receiving product list from Warehouse (as a response for "full product list" message)
+	- Is receiving "full product list" messages
-	- Is sending message with sales information to Reporting system
+	- Is sending "sales information" messages to Reporting system
 	- Sales is possible only if full product list is available locally

 - Reporting
 	- Counts all sales facts
-	- Is receiving all information about sale from Point of sales
+	- Is receiving "sales information" messages

 - General requirements
 	- Components will communicate with others only via JMS (Queue/Topic)